jidongxiao/CSCI1200-DataStructures/lectures/23_priority_queues_II/README.md

 }
 ```

+- Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/heap/pop/index.html) to see how the pop works

 ## 23.2 Implementing Push (a.k.a.
 Insert)

 - To add a value to the heap, a new last leaf node in the tree is created to store that value.